As an avid reader of your blog, here is a burning question I could not find.

 Carry at least one color through all of the rooms on the main living level.

-If you need help with colors and color palettes, there are dozens of them in the Laurel Home Paint and Palette Collection.
+If you need help with colors and color palettes, dozens of them are in the Laurel Home Paint and Palette Collection.

-This is a two-part guide with nearly 500 pages and a game changer. (there are dozens of glowing reviews in the page that explains the paint palettes)
+This is a two-part guide with nearly 500 pages and a game-changer. (there are dozens of glowing reviews on the page that explains the paint palettes)

 ***I’m going to take a break for a sec.
-If everyone who’s planning on working with an interior designer or decorator, did just these first five steps, you will be able to:
+If everyone who’s planning on working with an interior designer or decorator did just these first five steps, you would be able to:

 one) figure out if the designer is right for you. (and vice versa)

-two) make the entire design process easier and fulfilling for both of you.
+Two) make the entire design process easier and more fulfilling for both of you.